CWickhamAccor/codingame-code-magic/README.md

 - [ ] don't pump creatures when you have only one in play and you can play another one
 - [ ] handle max board size
 - [ ] draft a better curve
+- [ ] be easier on trades when low on life
 - [ ] be easier on removals when low on life